dbgate/dbgate.github.io/premium.md

 {% include pricing.html %}

 ## Adminstration
 Administrator could configure more authentication methods, administer users, roles and connections.
+You can learn more about administration in [documentation](/docs/admin.html)

 <img src='/assets/screenshots/authadmin.png' />

 ## Try DbGate Premium
-You could use [Docker image](https://hub.docker.com/r/dbgate/dbgate-premium).
+You could use this [Docker image](https://hub.docker.com/r/dbgate/dbgate-premium).
 Please contact us at sales@dbgate.eu for trial license key.

 <p>